smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 ### Who doesn't buy anything?
 Implement `orders_per_customer` to get the amount of Orders made by each Customer.
 As you can guess with the title, you should also display customers with no order?

-**Hint**: LEFT JOIN could be useful.
-And in this case, the table order is important...